lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

         these pixels are blanked (since imaging software do not do this on their own).
 Note that this process takes a lot of time, as every pixel is checked in case weird geometries and projections are used.

+    detection_image
+        This parameter is a string (default is ``''``) that sets the detection image file name used only for detecting islands of emission.
+Source measurement is still done on the main image.
+The detection image can be a FITS or CASA 2-, 3-, or 4-D cube and must have the same size and WCS parameters as the main image.

     fdr_alpha
         This parameter is a float (default is 0.05) that sets the value of alpha for the FDR algorithm for thresholding.
 If ``thresh`` is ``'fdr'``, then the estimate of ``fdr_alpha`` (see Hopkins et al. 2002 [#f2]_ for details) is stored in this parameter.